CityWebConsultants/Iris/readme.md

 # Iris

-Iris is a modular content management system and web application frameworkd built using Node.JS.
-It uses Express for HTTP routing, Socket.IO for websockets and runs on a MongoDB database powered by the Mongoose driver and schema system.
+Iris is a modular content management system and web application framework built using JavaScript (Node.js) and MongoDB.

-On the frontend, alongside its own block, region and form system, it supports any templating language you want.
-Mustache is packaged in, as are simple to use live-updating front end HTML widgets powered by Angular.JS.
+Alongside its own block, region, form and embed system, Iris supports any templating language you'd want to use with it (even plain HTML).
+Handlebars is packaged in, as is a module for simple to use front-end HTML widgets (powered by Angular.js) that fetch, sort and filter the exact content you want without you having to play around with server-side database queries.
+These templates also live update when something changes without page refresh (via websockets) so you can use them for news feeds, social media websites and chat rooms.
+Without writing any server side code.

+Iris comes with an extendable user, profile, role and permission system with a graphical admin interface so you can make sure only people with the right permissions can access content you want or perform actions.

+Although we'd love you to build and share custom modules, and provide a full hook based API for doing so (meaning you can override or extend anything you'd want to override), a lot of Iris is built to be used without writing masses of extra JavaScript.
+The admin interface will allow you to build up blocks, regions, users, views/lists of content, make custom content types, attach fields to them and create, edit and delete content all through a graphical user interface.

+Iris was built with version control in mind so, instead of storing blocks, regions, fields and entity types, views and other configuration in the database, all configuration you'd want to put through Git or another version control system is stored in easily exportable/importable JSON files.
+You can even edit these manually if you want as they're written to be human-readable.
+The exporting and importing is again done through the user interface, though if you prefer drag and drop you can do that too and nothing will break.

+After a year of keeping it to ourselves, we'd love you to try out Iris, let us know what we've done right and wrong and perhaps help us build it by contributing to its source code and building modules.

+## System requirements

+Iris runs on Node.js so you'll need the latest version of that installed (5.0 at the time of writing).
+It will also need a connection to a MongoDB database.
+Iris was created and tested on Windows, Linux and OSX systems so hopefully it should work on your setup.
+Put in an issue in the issue queue if it doesn't and we'll try to help.

-## Quick launching
+## Quick start for site builders

-This first version of Iris is bundled with useful modules so that you can get started as quickly as possible.
+This first version of Iris is bundled with useful modules so that you can get started using it as a content management system and web site builder as quickly as possible.
 Here's how to get started.

 * Clone the repository.
 * Run NPM install to install dependencies
 * Make sure you have access to a MongoDB database instance
 * Go to the sites folder and copy the default folder into a folder named after your site/application

+### Settings.json

-* Within this folder, open/edit settings.json and put in details for the following information:
+* Within your sites folder, edit settings.json and put in details for the following information:

 * __port__: The port the Node.JS web server runs on.
 (80 or 3000 for example)
-* __apikey__: This is the administrator username/apikey.
-It should be kept secret.
-* __secretkey__: An additional password used in combination with the secretkey to gain access to the system as an administrator.
 * __https__: set to true or false depending on whether the site is running on HTTPS.
 * __https_key__: System path to the SSL key if HTTPS mode is on.
 * __https_cert__: System path to the SSL certificate if HTTPS mode is on.